Have you ever had that feeling that you want to close the tab just because it takes ages to load? Time to consider optimizing your website page speed.

 To get started, you can evaluate your page speed with Google's PageSpeed Insights.

 Simply enter your site URL and get hints on what needs to be improved.

 Luckily, Ucraft takes care of such serious stuff like rendering blocking JS, leveraging browser caching, enabling compression, minifying CSS and JS, improving server response time, thanks to Cloudflare.

-We assume that you have already connected your website to Cloudflare.
-If not, we strongly recommend doing so, otherwise this article won’t help you in your optimization endeavors.
+If you have not connected your site to Cloudflare, we strongly recommend doing so otherwise this article won’t help you in your optimization endeavors.

-Please follow these step-by-step guide to improve your website overall performance on Ucraft:
+Please follow this step-by-step guide to improve your website's overall performance on Ucraft: